matanlevanon/Financials-Overview/README.md

 # Finance Overview

-A self-hosted dashboard for your own bank accounts.
+A self-hosted dashboard for your own bank accounts and credit cards.
 You deploy your own copy.
 Your financial data stays inside your Cloudflare account and reaches nobody else.

 ![Dashboard](docs/dashboard.png)